MadhanM123/DigitRecognition/README.md

-# Uses a multilayer perceptron coded in Python to recognize hand-written numbers
+# Uses a multilayer SGD neural network coded in Python to recognize hand-written numbers